 The coronate jellyfish live in the midnight zone of the ocean, that's about 13,000 feet deep.
 The atolla jellyfish has a deep red coloration that helps it appear invisible.
 However, it is also bioluminescent.

-To disorient or attract prey, the jellyfish flashes a bright blue light.
-The flashing lights also dazzle predators or attract even bigger predators that would be more interested in the original attacker.
+To disorient or attract prey, these types of jellyfish flash a bright blue light.
+The flashing lights also dazzle predators or attract even bigger predators, like different types of sharks, that would be more interested in the original attacker.
 The atolla jellyfish can then escape in the ensuing scuffle.

 The pink meanie jellyfish is bright blush pink jelly.
 This beautiful but deadly jellyfish likes to feed on other jellies.
 The moon jellyfish happens to be its favorite snack.
 Perhaps their predatory inclination is what earned them the ‘meanie’ in their name.